FAForever/fa-gesture-delete-command/readme.md

 </div>

-# UI mod to introduce a Gesture to delete commands
+# UI mod to introduce a gesture to delete commands

 This UI mod adds a basic gesture detection to allow you to delete commands while in command mode.
 This is in particular useful when you do not use hotkeys.
 Often I find myself in the situation that I miss placed a build order.
 When you do not use hotkeys, this looks like: